patelkrunal/Weather-Catch-Android-App/README.md

 Reference:
 - I used weather underground api to fetch weather data.
-- I studied AsyncTask concept, Threadig concept(UI and background), parsing and layouts from Android Developer's website and professor's notes.
+- I studied AsyncTask concept, Threading concept(UI and background), parsing and layouts from Android Developer's website and professor's notes.